 One burst is defined as downlink transmissions which occupy one or more consecutive subframes.
 The burst transmission format is determined according to the steps below:

-1) Select the number of subframes randomly from a given set of the number of subframes with equal probability as the total length of burst transmission format.
-The length includes both occupied OFDM symbols and non-occupied OFDM symbols within the burst format. is given per test case.
+1) Select the number of subframes N randomly from a given set of the number of subframes S1 with equal probability as the total length of burst transmission format.
+The length includes both occupied OFDM symbols and non-occupied OFDM symbols within the burst format.
+S1 is given per test case.

-2) If is equal to 1, the subframe is set as fully occupied, otherwise:
+2) If N is equal to 1, the subframe is set as fully occupied, otherwise:

 ● For demodulation test, the starting position for the first subframe is randomly selected from OFDM symbol 0 and OFDM symbol 7 with equal probability.
 For CSI test, the starting position for the first subframe is OFDM symbol 0.